Should You Continue to Rent or Buy a Home? 5 Things to Consider

 1. Your budget is big enough to cover the down payment, mortgage payments and associated homeownership costs, including property taxes and maintenance fees.

 This is one you’ll have to calculate first.
 Take a look at the average amount each of these cost in the area where you plan to buy a home to get a sense of how home-related expenses will impact your finances in the larger picture.
+Other costs to keep in mind include renovation expenses.
+Get an idea of how much your home repair or improvement costs will be with SoFi’s Home Improvement Cost Calculator.

 2. You plan on staying put for a while, giving your home a chance to appreciate in value.

 Take your career trajectory and family planning into account when thinking about this one.
 You’ll want to know for sure there isn’t a chance you’ll be moving any time soon.
+Undergoing house renovations may also help your home increase in value.
+Check out this Home Project Value Estimator to find out the resale value of your next project.

 3. You itemize your tax deductions and are likely to benefit from writing off mortgage interest.